Find Affordable College Courses

 Evanston, IL

-Northwestern University came in at #6 in this year’s edition of the Best Value Civil Engineering Master’s Degree Schools in Illinois ranking.
-Located in the city of Evanston, Northwestern is a private not-for-profit school with a very large student population.
+Northwestern University landed the #6 spot in the 2023 rankings for the best value master’s degree civil engineering programs.
+Located in the small city of Evanston, Northwestern is a private not-for-profit school with a fairly large student population.

-Northwestern not only placed well in our value ranking, but it is also #1 on our Best Civil Engineering Master’s Degree Schools in Illinois list.
+Northwestern did well in our overall quality rankings, too.
+It placed #1 on our Best Civil Engineering Master’s Degree Schools in Illinois list.

 Read More…